TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsExtras.md

 The region $R$ can be approximated arbitrarily close by a collection of smaller and smaller squares $R_i$ of which the interiors do not overlap.
 See {numref}`Figure %s <Fig:DetExtras:Subdivision>`.
-The limit of the area of these aproximations when the grid get finer and finer gives the area of $R$.
+The limit of the area of these aproximations when the grids get finer and finer gives the area of $R$.

 ::::{figure} Images/Fig-DetExtras-Subdivision.svg
 :name: Fig:DetExtras:Subdivision